mjohank/Portfolio/README.md

 ## Description

+This Portfolio was a school assignment and marked the end of the first out of two years at Noroff School of Technology.
 The Portfolio gives an insight of who I am and what I do.
 It showcases some of my most recent work and provides information on how to contact me

 **The site consists of the following sections:**